Battle of Kiev (1943): Raus's counterattacks

-The 4th Panzer Army was in deep trouble.
-However, the situation changed with the arrival of Hermann Balck's XLVIII Panzer Corps, comprising the SS Division Leibstandarte, 1st Panzer Division and 7th Panzer Division.
+The 4th Panzer Army was in trouble but the situation changed with the arrival of Hermann Balck's XLVIII Panzer Corps, comprising the SS Division Leibstandarte, 1st Panzer Division and 7th Panzer Division.
 Balck drove his forces north to Brusyliv and then west to retake Zhitomir.
 Rybalko sent the 7th Guards Tank Corps to counter the German assault.
 A huge tank battle ensued, which continued until the latter part of November, when the autumn mud halted all operations.
 With the recapture of Zhitomir and Korosten, the 4th Panzer had gained some breathing room.
 With Vatutin halted, Stavka released substantial reserves to his First Ukrainian Front to regain momentum.

 Final stage

 By 5 December, the mud had frozen.
 48th Panzer Corps conducted a wide sweeping attack north of Zhitomir.
 Catching the Red Army by surprise, the German forces sought to encircle the Soviet 60th Army and the 13th Corps.
 Reinforced with the 2nd Parachute Division, the Germans drove eastward, putting the Soviets on the defensive.
 With Fastov also being threatened, the 60th Army withdrew from Korosten.

 Vatutin was forced to ask Stavka for more reserves, and was allocated the 1st Tank Army and the 18th Army.
 These new units, along with additional Corps from other sectors, were hastily rushed westward.
 Thus, the Red Army stopped the German advance, went back on the offensive, and retook Brusilov.
 Both sides were exhausted by late December and the battle for Kiev was over.